Tiger Technologies Technical Support

 What do I do if the folder I want to password protect is not listed?

-To keep things simple, our control panel only shows folders at the first level of your Web site.
-The Apache Web server software we use does allow you to password protect other directories, but the way it actually works can be quite confusing if you apply passwords to two different levels of your Web site.
+To keep things simple, our control panel only shows folders at the first level of your website.
+The Apache Web server software we use does allow you to password protect other directories, but the way it actually works can be quite confusing if you apply passwords to two different levels of your website.

 Unless you're extremely familiar with how Apache password protection works, we recommend only protecting directories at the top level.
 This makes sure you don't accidentally create conflicting password rules at different levels.

-However, if you're an advanced user and you need to protect other directories (or even the whole Web site), you can do that quite easily.
+However, if you’re an advanced user and you need to protect other directories (or even the whole website), you can do that quite easily.
 The password protection for a directory is controlled by putting special lines of text in a file named .htaccess.
 In fact, all our control panel does is create those files for you.

 If you're an expert with ".htaccess" files, you can create the ".htaccess" files yourself manually (they work just as they do on any other Apache server).

-Or you can use our control panel as a shortcut to do 90% of the work: simply password protect any first-level directory using our control panel (creating the necessary ".htaccess" file), then use your FTP program to move the ".htaccess" file to any other directory (or even to the top level of your Web site), and that directory (or the whole Web site) will then be protected.
+Or you can use our control panel as a shortcut to do 90% of the work: simply password protect any first-level directory using our control panel (creating the necessary “.htaccess” file), then use your FTP program to move the “.htaccess” file to any other directory you want to protect (even to the top level of your website).